 Biography

-Dr. Runyon is new to Wisconsin as she and her family recently moved from northwest Indiana.
+Dr. Runyon and her family moved to Wisconsin in 2018.
 She has had the opportunity to explore the heartland; living in Iowa, Nebraska, Indiana and now Wisconsin.

 Aside from work, Dr. Runyon, enjoys spending time with her twin daughters, Lola and Olivia, and her husband Matt.
 The family enjoys the outdoors, including fishing and boating.
 They have enjoyed exploring the many lakes and public parks the area has to offer.